rmorabia/radhika.dev/src/posts/tickets.md

 ...

-This is all before I start to write down any code.
-I can read code during this process, but I shouldn't even have my git branch made at this point.
+This is all before you start to write down any code.
+You can read code during this process, but you shouldn't even have my git branch made at this point.

 In theory, by the end of this, you will either have a clear idea of what you need to do (and can estimate better within your own schedule) or you have an idea of exactly where your gaps are and you can go ask someone to help you reason through those.
 Then, you can come back and clearly write down the work involved.